EPFL-SwEnt-2024-LaStartUp/prd/template/5-mvp.md

 - As a friend or a family member of travelers, I want to see the walking paths they have recorded, so that I can easily stay updated on their trips.

-- As a local, I want to share my favorite walking paths with friends, so that other can enjoy them as well.
+- As a local, I want to share my favorite walking paths with friends, so that others can enjoy them as well.

 - As a city manager, I want to promote my city by creating and sharing walking itineraries around